jakejbauer/triquetrella-model/README.md

 </ul>

 ## USGS Geologic map
-Geodatabase with geologic data (Horton et al. 2017) downloaded from the <a href="https://mrdata.usgs.gov/geology/state/" target="_blank">USGS Geologic maps of the US states webpage.</a>
+Geodatabase with geologic data (Horton et al. 2017) downloaded from the <a href="https://mrdata.usgs.gov/geology/state/" target="_blank">USGS Geologic maps of the US states webpage</a> (note, webpage takes a while to load).